 The Best Vegan Pasta Salad

 Get ready to wow some taste buds - this pasta salad will be a hit at any cookout or summer party!
 Made with a tangy, creamy mustard vinaigrette, this dish will be a sure favorite among friends and family.
 Inspired by this recipe by Laura Wright.
-UPDATE: I updated this recipe to specify unsweetened almond milk.
+UPDATE MAY 2019: I updated the instructions to be a little more clear!

 - 1 1/2 Cups Cherry Tomatoes halved

-- 1 1/2 Cups Haricots Verts chopped into small pieces
+- 1 1/2 Cups Haricots Verts (Green Beans) chopped into small pieces

 - 1 Cup Finely Chopped Kale